-There are advantages and disadvantages to dual citizenship.
+There are advantages and disadvantages to dual citizenship from any country.

 My husband once joked that our son would have all the natural born privilege that the modern world affords – white, male, self employed business-owning parents with dual citizenship to both the UK and the USA.
 Of course we’ve barely got the spare cash to go on vacation to the local Butlins let alone take him to see his grandparents in the United States, but ya know, the opportunities are there.
 He is very lucky, but I did question at first the value of dual citizenship and wanted to research both the benefits and the problems it might cause before we started the process.

 If you find yourself in the same situation, whether you’re looking at dual citizenship for yourself, for a child or family member, here are some things to think about before considering your citizenship, considering Moving to America or any other country: